JuanSebastianGB/rick-and-morty-react/README.md

         "source.fixAll.eslint": true
     }
 ```
-2. Install Prettier plugin and tse up like follows into the json of vscod config
+2. Install Prettier plugin and set up like follows into the json of vscod config
 ```json
 {
   "editor.defaultFormatter": "esbenp.prettier-vscode",